Part III

 Shadow work is not a detour.
 It is the passage toward wholeness.

-Imagine descending inward until a figure emerges, cloaked in your own form, its eyes lit with an intensity you’ve never dared to own.
+Imagine descending inward until a figure emerges, cloaked in your own form, its eyes lit with an intensity you may have avoided owning.
 It speaks your name with a familiarity both intimate and unsettling.

 This is the Shadow: a mirror held by the Dragon, reflecting what has been buried, denied, or projected onto others.